Rolfing

 Rolfing (/ˈrɔːlfɪŋ, ˈrɒl-/) is a form of alternative medicine originally developed by Ida Rolf (1896–1979) as Structural Integration.
 Rolfing is marketed with unproven claims of various health benefits, is recognized as pseudoscience and is generally characterized as quackery.

 It is based on Rolf's ideas about how the human body's "energy field" can benefit when aligned with the Earth's gravitational field.

 Rolfing is typically delivered as a series of ten hands-on physical manipulation sessions sometimes called "the recipe".
 Practitioners combine superficial and deep manual therapy with movement prompts.
 The process is sometimes painful.
 The safety of Rolfing has not been confirmed.
-The principles of Rolfing contradict established medical knowledge, and there is no good evidence Rolfing is effective for the treatment of any health condition.
+The principles of Rolfing contradict established medical knowledge, and there is no good evidence that Rolfing is effective for the treatment of any health condition.